arnaav11/custom_accel_hyprland/README.md

 4. Click "Apply" to apply the changes.
 5. In the "Output" box, there should be a line that you can copy and paste into you hyprland.conf under input
 6. Done!

-##  Custom Curve Input Format
-To enter a custom curve, click on "Enter Custom Curve" and enter the y-values of the curve points, separated by commas.

 ## Screenshot
 ![image](https://github.com/user-attachments/assets/fa648b44-1ea0-407d-bf01-d4066ec66d1c)